Documentation

 In case you do not have an existing authoring/publish environment, follow the steps for setting up a new Edge Delivery site in Cloud Manager.

-An automatic redirect will be established from https://example.com to https://www.example.com but all other redirects must happen through the redirects spreadsheet
+An automatic redirect will be established from https://example.com to https://www.example.com but all other redirects must happen through the redirects spreadsheet.

-Setup push invalidation
+Setup push invalidation for Adobe Managed CDN

 Content is purged by URL and by cache tag/key.